Sentinel-5 Precursor: Tropomi instrument

+Instrument design and construction

-The instrument was built by a joint venture between the Netherlands Space Office, Royal Netherlands Meteorological Institute, Netherlands Institute for Space Research, Netherlands Organisation for Applied Scientific Research and Airbus Defence and Space Netherlands.
+Tropomi was built by a joint venture between the Netherlands Space Office, Royal Netherlands Meteorological Institute, Netherlands Institute for Space Research, Netherlands Organisation for Applied Scientific Research and Airbus Defence and Space Netherlands.

+The instrument is split into four major blocks: the UV, VIS and NIR spectrometers and a calibration block, the SWIR spectrometer with its optics, the instrument control unit, and a cooling block.
+Light is separated into different wavelengths using grating spectrometers and then measured with four different detectors corresponding to the respective spectral bands.
+The UV spectrometer has a spectral range of 270-320 nm, the visible light spectrometer has a range of 310-500 nm, the NIR spectrometer has a range of 675-775 nm, and the SWIR spectrometer has a range of 2305-2385 nm.

+SWIR spectrometer

-The SWIR spectrometer was designed and built by the Optical Payloads Group of Surrey Satellites (SSTL); it employs an immersed grating design in which light impinges upon an etched grating from within a high-index substrate (silicon in this case).
+The SWIR spectrometer was designed and built by the Optical Payloads Group of Surrey Satellites (SSTL); it employs an immersed grating design in which light impinges upon an etched grating from within a high-index silicon substrate.
 The reduced wavelength within the refractive medium permits an efficient, space-saving design.
 The SWIR grating was provided by SRON (Netherlands), who also provided the Front-End Electronics (FEE).
-The SWIR spectrometer receives light from the main instrument via an intermediate pupil, and directs this - via a telescope - towards a slit which defines the along-track footprint of the instrument on the ground.
-Light from the slit is re-collimated, diffracted by the immersed-grating at high-order and finally imaged onto a two-dimensional detector by a high aperture relay lens.
-The SWIR detector (furnished by Sofradir, France) has 256 elements in the across-track direction and 1024 elements in the spectral direction (the element pitch is 30 microns); it is operated cold (typically 140 K).
+The SWIR spectrometer receives light from the main instrument via an intermediate pupil, and directs it via a telescope towards a slit which defines the along-track footprint of the instrument on the ground.
+Light from the slit is re-collimated, diffracted by the immersed-grating at high-order, and finally imaged onto a two-dimensional detector by a high aperture relay lens.
+The SWIR detector (furnished by Sofradir, France) has 256 elements in the across-track direction and 1024 elements in the spectral direction, with an element pitch of 30 microns; it is operated cold (typically 140 K).
 The SWIR spectrometer optics are mounted on a cooled optical bench (approximately 200K) and the instrument is insulated by a multiple-layer insulation (MLI) blanket.
 The SWIR instrument was aligned, focussed and characterised at the Mullard Space Science laboratory thermal vacuum facility in Surrey, UK.

-The Tropospheric Monitoring Instrument provides the most detailed methane emissions monitoring available.
-It has a resolution of about 50 square kilometres.